Police moot audit of CCTV network accessed by fake crime scam

 In the case of Operation Hiking, police said it would have been "preferable" to have entered the vehicles as "seeking" and not "stolen" although it would have restricted the ability to get alerts to police-owned systems.

-It has emerged the women - described at prostitutes at one stage and accused of using false information - faced no charges because police found they were pursuing legitimate business activities when one became sick.
+It has emerged the women - described as prostitutes at one stage and accused of using false information - faced no charges because police found they were pursuing legitimate business activities when one of them became sick.

-It also emerged that the travel exception they got to travel through the border should have been declined by was approved by a government worker by mistake, leading to the lockdown.
+It also emerged that the travel exception they got to travel through the border should have been declined but was approved by a government worker by mistake, leading to the lockdown.

 Barrister Felix Geiringer - who had successfully challenged police over a Privacy Act exploit to get banking information - said the onus lay with the companies that held the information to believe there was good reason to make it available to police.